 The National Institutes of Health shall be headed by the Director of NIH who shall be appointed by the President by and with the advice and consent of the Senate.
-The Director of NIH shall perform functions as provided under the subsection (b) of this section and as the Secretary may otherwise prescribe.
+The Director of NIH shall perform functions as provided under subsection and as the Secretary may otherwise prescribe.